 When and Why Do Chickens Start Laying Fewer Eggs?

 Their laying will considerably slow down in the winter months due to lack of light unless you decide to place an artificial light in the coop.

 There also comes a time when the chickens will molt.
 This happens after twelve to fourteen months or so.
 At molting time, chickens give their energy to changing their suit of feathers.
 After several months, they will begin laying again.

 After about 18 months, their laying will slow considerably and it will be time to think about getting a new set of baby chicks and start the process over again.
 Of course, you could get a rooster and an incubator to raise your very own baby chicks as well!

 I have never met anyone that is sorry that they are raising chickens.
 There is just something about knowing what has gone into (or not gone into) the food that inspires folks like me to raise chickens, harvest eggs, and bring to the table the vegetables and fruits that we have grown or foraged.

-Through the years I have made it my ambition to provide healthy fabulous tasting food for my family.
+Through the years, I have made it my ambition to provide healthy fabulous tasting food for my family.
 Wild game, fresh heirloom vegetables and fruits, fresh eggs, and old hens and roosters have become a part of everyday food for my family.
-This healthy freeing lifestyle brings us one step closer to self-sufficiency that our ancestors enjoyed.
+This healthy, freeing lifestyle brings us one step closer to the self-sufficiency that our ancestors enjoyed.

 Bring chickens to your backyard and enjoy them from the yard to the table.
 I think it is time for me to get into the kitchen and prepare venison steaks with asparagus and a fried egg on top.